Data visualisation

 Key takeaways

-94% of countries have included some form of policy support in their updated NDC to reach at least one of the energy outcomes tracked here – on tripling renewables, doubling energy efficiency, and fossil fuel phaseout.
+92% of countries have included some form of policy commitment in their updated NDC to reach at least one of the energy outcomes tracked here – on tripling renewables, doubling energy efficiency, and fossil fuel phaseout.

 While the vast majority of countries include mentions of increasing the deployment of renewable energy and improving energy efficiency, these targets are less substantiated for energy efficiency.
-Almost three-quarters of newly submitted NDCs give a quantified target for renewables deployment, but only 44% quantify energy efficiency improvements.
-Many of the new climate plans (25/32) also include explicit references to displacing fossil fuels in their electricity mix.
-However, specific language on winding down the production of coal, oil, and fossil gas is lacking.
+71% of newly submitted NDCs give a quantified target for renewables deployment, but only 43% quantify energy efficiency improvements.
+Many of the new climate plans (35/49) also include explicit references to displacing fossil fuels in their electricity mix.
+However, specific language on winding down the production of coal, oil, and fossil gas is lacking in almost all NDCs.

 No countries have presented a plan to comprehensively meet the tracked energy goals.
 This suggests that countries are seeing the clear benefits of moving towards clean energy and towards clean power systems, but are not yet taking the necessary steps to plan for a corresponding shift away from fossil fuels in line with the GST commitment.